Stonehenge - Private viewing at Sunset - New Dates 2016

 Next, it's on to Bath, famous for its elegant Georgian architecture.
 During your panoramic tour of Bath you will be enchanted by the town's beautifully proportioned street.
 Your guide will also conduct an optional walking tour to show you a charming 17th-century Sally Lunn tea room and the Jane Austin Museum among many other hidden treasures.
 You'll see Bath Abbey and the much-photographed Pulteney Bridge, modelled on the famous Ponte Vecchio bridge in Florence.
 There will be plenty of time to visit Bath Abbey, or to shop and explore.
 Then we will enter the magnificent Roman Baths, where over one million litres of boiling water still burst free from the hot springs every day.
 The Roman Baths, is the best preserved Roman spa from the ancient world.

-Please note at certain times due to the long summer daylight hours it is not possible to see the actual sunrise or sunset but we arrive as early/late as possible to enjoy our private tour inside the stones.
+· Please note at certain times due to the long summer daylight hours it is not possible to see the actual sunset but we arrive as late as possible to enjoy our private tour inside the stones.